-The Assessment Report for P184 was considered by the Panel at its meeting on 14 April 2005.
-At that meeting, the Panel supported the recommendations of the Group and submitted P184 to the Report Phase.
+The Assessment Report was considered by the Panel at its meeting on 14 April 2005.
+At the meeting, a query was raised by one Panel member as to why P184 and P185 had been raised as two separate Modification Proposals.
+It was noted that two Modification Proposals were raised to avoid the risk of one failed element rendering void an entire Modification Proposal.
+The Panel supported the recommendations of the Group and submitted P184 to the Report Phase.